-The IJB financial statements for 2021/2 have been prepared on a going concern basis.
+The IJB financial statements for 2021/22 have been prepared on a going concern basis.
 The IJB was established under the requirements of the Public Bodies (Joint Working) (Scotland) Act 2014 and is a Section 106 body as defined in the Local Government (Scotland) Act 1973.
 In accordance with the CIPFA Code of Local Government Accounting (2021/22), the IJB is required to prepare its financial statements on a going concern basis unless informed by the relevant national body of the intention for dissolution without transfer of services or function to another entity.
-This has been reinforced by the most recent CIPFA guidance bulletin 05 (issued at closure of the 2019/20 financial statements) which states that while there is likely to be a significant impact of COVID-19 on local authority financial sustainability, the rationale for the going concern basis of reporting has not changed.
 The accounts are prepared on the assumption that the IJB will continue in operational existence for the foreseeable future.